Virginia Heffernan: Podcasts

 From October 2018, Heffernan was the host of Slate's Trumpcast podcast.
 In it, she evaluated and critiqued the presidency of Donald Trump, interviewing guests like Yascha Mounk, Fareed Zakaria, David Corn and more.
 On January 30, 2021, the final episode was released.

-In April 2021, Heffernan began a new podcast, After Trump with Lawfare (blog) following on from her work on Trumpcast.
+In April 2021, Heffernan began a new podcast, After Trump with Lawfare following on from her work on Trumpcast.

 Books and TV

-Heffernan has contributed to a number of books, covering topics that include depression, TV series and the impact of the internet.

-In 2005, Heffernan (with co-writer Mike Albo) published the comic novel, The Underminer.
-The MTV documentary on the murder of Matthew Shepard, Matthew's Murder—for which Heffernan wrote the script—was nominated for an Emmy award.
+In 2005, Heffernan published The Underminer, a comic novel she co-wrote with Mike Albo.
+She also scripted Matthew's Murder, an Emmy award-nominated, MTV documentary on the murder of Matthew Shepard.

 Magic and Loss

 Heffernan has been online since the age of ten, when she used a Zenith computer terminal and dial-up modem at home to play a MUD at Dartmouth College.
-Her book about digital culture, Magic and Loss: The Internet As Art (Simon & Schuster) was published in June 2016.
+Simon & Schuster published her book about digital culture, Magic and Loss: The Internet As Art, in June 2016.
 In this, Heffernan argued that the Internet is "the great masterpiece of civilization, a massive and collective work of art".
-The book was well-received, earning a starred Kirkus review, and showing up on summer reading lists, including those of Gwyneth Paltrow and Lenny Letter.
-Paltrow called Heffernan, "One of the writers I most admire", The New York Review of Books called it "an ecstatic narrative of submission", and The Wall Street Journal described it as "An illuminating guide to the internet".
-Writing in The New Yorker, Louis Menand wrote that "Heffernan is smart, her writing has flair, she can refer intelligently to Barthes, Derrida, and Benjamin—also to Aquinas, Dante, and Proust—and she knows a lot about the Internet and its history.
+The book was well received, earning a starred Kirkus review and appearing on the summer reading lists of Gwyneth Paltrow and Lenny Letter.
+Paltrow called Heffernan, "One of the writers I most admire."
+The New York Review of Books called Heffernan's book "an ecstatic narrative of submission," while The Wall Street Journal described the book as "(a)n illuminating guide to the internet."
+In The New Yorker, Louis Menand wrote that "Heffernan is smart, her writing has flair, she can refer intelligently to Barthes, Derrida, and Benjamin—also to Aquinas, Dante, and Proust—and she knows a lot about the Internet and its history.
 She is good company."